 Brain and Biodefence is devoted to neural- and neurohormonal-immune interactions, a relatively new field of medical research.
-The book covers several major issues of the interdisciplinary area and research known as neuroimmunology, neuroimmunomodulation or neuroendocrine-immunology.
+This book covers the current research and several major issues of the interdisciplinary area known as neuroimmunology, neuroimmunomodulation, psychoneuroimmunology or neuroendocrine-immunology.

 This volume delves into several fundamental questions such as: how the brain regulates the immune system; how the immune system signals the brain and affects the neuroendocrine system’s activity, and how these bidirectional interactions impact on health and disease.